wpendl99/.github/profile/webFrameworks/react/hooks/hooks.md

 ## Hook dependencies

-You can also control what triggers a `useEffect` hook by specifying its dependencies.
+You can control what triggers a `useEffect` hook by specifying its dependencies.
 In the following example we have two state variables, but we only want the `useEffect` hook to be called when the component is initially called and when the first variable is clicked.
 To accomplish this you pass an array of dependencies as a second parameter to the `useEffect` call.

 ```jsx
 function UseEffectHookDemo() {